DarkStarSword/3d-fixes/Far Cry Primal/README.md

 Installation
 ------------
-1. Assign the game to the Max Payne 3 profile
+1. Assign the game to the Far Cry 4 profile

 Like my Work?
 -------------